AseemYaseen/AseemYaseen/README.md

 - 👋 Hi, I’m @AseemYaseen
 - 👀 I’m interested in ...
 Web Development
-- 🌱 I’m a Fullstack web development
+- 🌱 I’m a Fullstack web developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Asemyassen300@gmail.com